Glavin001/ember-c3/README.md

 ### dtitle
 The `dtitle` property is used to dynamically change a chart's title.
-C3 doesn't natively support this without forcing a chart redraw (.flush()) which can cause side effects.
-This especially true if the graph data is being dynamically changed using the api.
+C3 doesn't natively support this without forcing a chart redraw which can cause side effects.
+This is especially true if the graph data is being dynamically changed using C3's API.

 The title can be set using the `.c3-title` class but that doesn't provide abstraction from C3's internals.

 `dtitle` gives you some control over side effects using a parameter to control how the graph is refreshed.
-An object is passed into `dtitle` and the second parameter `refresh` indicates whether all properties should be refreshed or only the chart title.
+An object with the new title and a `refresh` parameter is used to indicate whether all properties should be refreshed or only the chart title.

 Setting `refresh` to false will only refresh the title and ignore changes to the data, colors and axis properties.
 A short example is below.
 See the drill down example to see how `dttile` is used and potential side effects.